What is Cannabichromene and Why is it the Next Miracle Cannabinoid?

 Anti-Inflammatory Benefits

 One thing that CBC and CBG have in common is their anti-inflammatory properties.
-CBC’s involvement as an anti-inflammatory agent was described in several in vivo models, in which scientists induce a known reaction in mice, to further test for the performance of anti-inflammatory drugs.
+CBC’s involvement as an anti-inflammatory agent was described in several in vivo models.
+In which scientists induce a known reaction in mice, to further test for the performance of anti-inflammatory drugs.
 The carrageenan-induced paw edema is one of these models, in which a solution of carrageenan is injected into the footpad of rats, inducing an acute swelling of the paw.
-Using this model, CBC was shown to reduce paw swelling!
+This model demonstrated that CBC reduced paw swelling.

 CBC was proved to reduce in 40% the edema induced by Croton oil in the ear of mice, another model of in vivo testing.